-Note:
+NOTES:

-- A. A short power-supply cord is provided to reduce the risk of becoming entangled in or tripping over a longer cord. - B. Extension cords are available and may be used, but special care must be exercised in use. - C. If an extension cord is used: - (1) the marked electrical rating of the extension cord should be at least as great as the electrical rating of the appliance, and - (2) the cord should be arranged so that it will not drape over the counter top or tabletop where it can be pulled on by children or tripped over unintentionally.
+- A.A short power supply cord is provided to reduce the risk of becoming entangled in or tripping over a long cord. - B.Extension cords are available and may be used if precautions are taken in their use. - C.If an extension cord is used, - (1) The marked electrical rating of extension cord should be at least greater than the electrical rating of appliance, and - (2) The cord should be arranged so that it will not drape over the top of counter or table where it can be pulled by children or tripped over accidentally.

 CAUTION: During use, the internal parts of the Breadman® and the area around the Steam Vent are HOT.
-Keep out of reach of children to avoid possible injury.
+Keep out of reach of children to avoid possible injury